 If you have been following me on Twitter over the past couple of months then you will know all about this project.
-A close friend of mine had given me a Cosmos S, while a great case, it had seen better days and felt ancient with the lack of general space for cables or any type of watercooling gear.
+A close friend of mine had given me a Cosmos S as I had wanted it for a long time.
+I always loved Coolermasters products, robust, well made and last an eternity.

 CM Cosmos S Tear Down